ahunt/incolata/README.md

    cd build/Debug && ninja && open incolata.app
    ```

+> [!NOTE]
+> Not all Serial->USB adapters appear to work on OSX.
+My FTDI FT232R-based
+> adapter does work, my Aten adapter does not work and the driver situation is
+> unclear.

 ## Architecture

 Actual test machinery will live in libp8020a.
 Incolata is just a (not so) nice